AndePark/Investment-Application/README.md

 - As a user, I want to be able to load all my purchased investments in my portfolio from file

+## Phase 4: Task 2
+The following is a representative sample of the events that should be logged after **purchasing** investments

+- Wed Mar 30 13:02:25 PDT 2022

+4.0 shares of TESLA purchased at 100.0 has been added to your portfolio

+- Wed Mar 30 13:02:30 PDT 2022

+2.5 shares of TESLA purchased at 200.0 has been added to your portfolio

+- Wed Mar 30 13:02:35 PDT 2022

+3.0 shares of APPLE purchased at 200.0 has been added to your portfolio

+- Wed Mar 30 13:02:41 PDT 2022

+7.0 shares of AMC purchased at 100.0 has been added to your portfolio

+The following is a representative sample of the events that should be logged after **selling** investments

+- Wed Mar 30 13:02:54 PDT 2022

+1.5 shares of APPLE purchased at 200.0 remains in your portfolio

+- Wed Mar 30 13:03:11 PDT 2022

+2.8 shares of TESLA purchased at 100.0 remains in your portfolio

+Process finished with exit code 0